andjd/docs/artisan.md

     // Retrieve all options...
     $options = $this->options();

-If the argument or option does not exist, `null` will be returned.
+If the argument or option is not required and was omitted when invoking the command, `null` will be returned.
+However asking for an name that is not defined in the signature for a command will retsult in an error.

 <a name="prompting-for-input"></a>
 ### Prompting For Input